izzy503/SuperGalacticCalculator/readme.md

 ## Super Galactic Age Calculator

-TThis is a unique application that determines a user's age based on a planet's solar years.
+This is a unique application that determines a user's age based on a planet's solar years.
 While a solar year on Earth is familiar to most of us, the length of a solar year varies from planet to planet.
 For instance, a solar year on Mercury lasts only 88 days.

 ## Features